Krunk-Juice/Memory-Management/README.md

     •   3   (400)

-    After inputing 1, 2, or 3, press ENTER to continue.
+    After inputting 1, 2, or 3, press ENTER to continue.

     6. Terminal will prompt you to enter an input file.
     (Default input file is "in1.txt" without quotes.)